How to Use Hyperlinks Properly?

 Psst: we are hiring remote frontend developers and backend developers.

-We should all know by now how to use hyperlinks properly, but do we?
-A well structured document with proper use of links enriches the user experience, provides better accessibility and is also great for SEO.
+A well-structured document with proper use of links enriches the user experience, provides better accessibility, and is also great for SEO.
 It makes the web richer.
 The link label should be as semantic as possible.
-Describing what you are linking to.
-TLDR: stop using “click here” and “read more” as link labels.
+Describe what you are linking to.
+Hyperlink text that is meaningful and descriptive.

 Ever wondered what HTTP stands for?
 Hypertext transfer protocol.
 It is the foundation of the World Wide Web which is basically a bunch of HTML that are linked together using hyperlinks.
 That is the web as we all know it.